FAMILY MEDIATION

 We’ve also set out some practical tips to prepare for mediation.

-In Australia you cannot go to the Family Court unless you have attempted family dispute resolution (family mediation).
+In Australia, you cannot go to the Federal Circuit and Family Court unless you have attempted family dispute resolution (family mediation).

 There are some exceptions if safety to you or your children is an issue.

-Family mediation is not compulsory for property settlement matters, but is a good way to avoid the Family Court, which should always be a last resort.
+Family mediation is now compulsory for property settlement matters, and is a good way to avoid the Court, which should always be a last resort.

 Yes!
 We have family mediators in Sydney as well as Brisbane and Melbourne.

-Our Brisbane family law mediators use our purpose designed family mediation rooms in the Brisbane CBD.
+Our Brisbane family law mediators use the mediation rooms at Divorce Hub in Milton.

 They are secure and safe and accessible to public transport and parking.